Practical Rules For Buying Ty Collectibles on eBay

 positive, but not without a few painful stings.
 The best way to inoculate yourself against stings is to adopt a set

-of buying/bidding rules and follow your pre-set rules for EVERY purchase.
+of buying/bidding rules and follow these pre-set rules for EVERY purchase.

 These are the rules we follow,